 Treasure of Bell Island Outcomes

-Teachers, coaches, clinicians / caregivers / parents can monitor the “player’s” progress two ways: 1) paper Journal (click link to download) or 2) DeepOcean our online monitoring and analytics tool.
+Teachers, coaches, clinicians / caregivers / parents can monitor the “player’s” progress two ways: 1) paper Journal (downloadable after purchase) or 2) DeepOcean our online monitoring and analytics tool.

 Once downloaded and printed, the player comments in the Journal on game progress, strategy, challenges and feelings.
 The player and support staff have a physical record of game play progress.
 This document can be used to probe the player for memory challenges or to prompt discussions about feelings.